hmcts/cnp-module-webapp/README.md

 For a complete example of provisioning NodeJs, Java or Springboot application infrastructure, please refer to the repo moj-probate-infrastructure.

-Creating a web app to host your application will create a Resource Group containing an App Service Plan, and a Web App.
+Creating a web app to host your application will create a Resource Group containing a Web App and Deployment Slot.

-Each of the aforementioned resources will be named the same, using the convention product-env, so if I provide the values for product as "probate", and env as "dev" then the resulting resource group, app service plan and web app will be called probate-dev.
+Each of the aforementioned resources will be named the same, using the convention product-env, so if I provide the values for product as "probate", and env as "dev" then the resulting resource group and web app will be called probate-dev.

 If is_frontend is set to true, an application gw and traffic manager profile is created.
 To leverage these, and functionailty such as the shutter page, you will need to set the following dns records for your app and set the additional_hostname param:

 - cname pointing fqdn of your app to hmcts-<app_name>-<env>.trafficmanager.net
 - A record pointing tm<additional_hostname> to the IP of the application gw

+### Prerequisites
+Before deploying you webapp, ensure you have created a shared infrastructure repo with an app service plan as demonstrated  in https://github.com/hmcts/cnp-rhubarb-shared-infrastructure

 ### Using a custom backend for WAF